Blue-Pendrive/blue-pendrive/README.md

 <p align="center">https://en.pronouns.page/@self.paced</p>

-<p align="center">This is all just made for fun.
+<p align="center">✦ This is all just made for fun.
 After all, fun is infinite.